VideoWarfare/LemonUICarSpawner/README.md

 - ScriptHookVDotNet
 - LemonUI

-## Installation

-1. Confirm all prerequisites are installed.
-2. Download `Lemon_UI_Car_Spawner_Example.cs`.
-3. Place the script file into the `scripts` folder within your GTA V directory.

 ## Usage

-Once installed, use the following key to interact with the script:
+Once built and installed, use the following key to interact with the script:

 - Press `J` to open the in-game menu.
 From there, you can select the "Spawn Dubsta" option.